medavox/distribackup/docs/report/report.md

 ~~Major design decisions and justifications.
 System architecture, etc. Use supporting figures where appropriate and helpful.
 A diagram of the overall architecture is essential.
 Each component in the architectural diagram should be briefly discussed.
 Other designs that may be important are class hierarchies and initial user interface designs.
 Take care to describe any design work in reasonably high level terms, and do not stray into implementation details.
 Make sure that you explain to the reader how to interpret any design notation that you use (e.g. a key in the relevant figures), unless you are using a standard notation (such as UML).~~

+* Will not require an always-on machine - will reliably and efficiently (but not necessarily quickly) sync mirrors.
+* Not intended for real-time sync
+* The system will work best with infrequent updates among sometimes-on machines that form a network with common uptime (ie each mirror is on at the same time as at least one other machine, to pass updates)
+    - a Raspberry Pi could bolster this and speed up full network sync, but should not be necessary.

+As a bare minimum interface (all of which will be optional, and will default to sane values) users will be given the following choices:-

+* a folder they wish to keep synced
+    - Creating a new network with this folder, or adding it to an existing network
+        * Joining an existing network will require some kind of network identity key as a minimum.
+See Aims and Objectives.
+* a maximum size limit of data to sync (optionally no limit)

 Features and General Design Intentions
 --------------------------------------